 Grooming is when predators target individuals for exploitation, which may be sexual in nature.
 The grooming process typically involves an older person befriending a young person and winning trust by giving them personal attention.
 This may involve being highly responsive and flattering or offering material or virtual gifts.

-If someone threatens to share a nude image or video of someone, that is a type of image-based sexual abuse, and it is illegal.
-If they are trying to blackmail that person (sometimes referred to as sextortion), that is also illegal.
+If someone threatens to share a nude image or video of someone, that is a type of image-based abuse (sometimes referred to as "revenge porn") and it can be reported to SHECARES@SCWO.